Bozhidar15/Operating-Systems/README.md

 man {command} -> open information page of current entered command
 pwd -> show current directory where I am
 whoami -> return your username
+echo {text} -> will return exact what you have given after echo
 mkdir {name} -> create directory with the given name
 ls -> print all files(folders, files, links, sockets ...) in the current directory
 cd {path} -> enter/exit folder (cd .. -> exit current folder)
-touch {name} -> create file with specific given name ( if your use some kind of path this command create file without enter the directory
+touch {name} -> create file with specific given name ( if your use some kind of path this command create file without enter the directory)
 mv {path1} {path2} -> move file from path1 to path2 (this command is alsome used for rename a file, just past the same path but with new name at the end)
 cp {path1} {dir} -> copy file from path to dir
 rm {path} -> remove file from given path